 - working as an adaptogen so as to allow the body to better handle and react to stress

 - aiding the individual in dealing with depression and exhaustion

 - safeguard against Alzheimer’s

 Reishi is an adaptogenic plant making it work incredibly well at helping the individual deal with stress.
-Stressors can come into one’s life through several different ways; personal issues, alcohol and drug abuse, work, school, bad eating habits, lack of rest, overtraining etc. When the body is not properly supported for dealing with stressors an imbalance begins to grow (for example an imbalance of the hormone cortisol as well as an increase in growth hormone, both of which can lead to drastic inflammation in the body, among other things).
+Stressors can come into one’s life in several different ways; personal issues, alcohol, and drug abuse, work, school, bad eating habits, lack of rest, overtraining, etc. When the body is not properly supported for dealing with stressors an imbalance begins to grow (for example an imbalance of the hormone cortisol as well as an increase in growth hormone, both of which can lead to drastic inflammation in the body, among other things).
 Reishi will aid in mitigating this, by assisting the liver and helping to keep it balanced so that it can detoxify the body properly and not feel so heavily burdened, making sure the lymphatic system is running smoothly, reducing oxidative stress and damage through its high antioxidant count as well as reducing the risk of developing diabetes and mitigating its effects in individuals who already have it.

 Adding reishi into your morning routine will make you feel a whole lot different.
 Perhaps not after the first day, but if you continue to take it every day you will notice a difference.
 You may wish to take it as a pill or perhaps just throw a packet of Four Sigmatic Reishi Hot Cacao into a cup and have it as an energy booster in the morning.